The Salvation Army: History

 The Salvation Army was founded in London's East End in 1865 by one-time Methodist Reform Church minister William Booth and his wife Catherine Booth as the East London Christian Mission, and this name was used until 1878.
-The name "The Salvation Army" developed from an incident on 19 and 20 May.
+The name "The Salvation Army" developed from an incident on 19 and 20 May 1878.
 William Booth was dictating a letter to his secretary George Scott Railton and said, "We are a volunteer army."
 Bramwell Booth heard his father and said, "Volunteer!
 I'm no volunteer, I'm a regular!"
 Railton was instructed to cross out the word "volunteer" and substitute the word "salvation".
 The Salvation Army was modelled after the military, with its own flag (or colours) and its own hymns, often with words set to popular and folkloric tunes sung in the pubs.
-Booth and the other soldiers in "God's Army" would wear the Army's own uniform, for meetings and ministry work.
+Booth and the other soldiers in "God's Army" would wear the Army's own uniform for meetings and ministry work.
 He became the "General" and his other ministers were given appropriate ranks as "officers".
 Other members became "soldiers".

 When William Booth became known as the General, Catherine was known as the "Mother of The Salvation Army".
-William Booth's early motivation for The Salvation Army was to convert poor Londoners such as prostitutes, gamblers and alcoholics to Christianity, while Catherine spoke to the wealthier people, gaining financial support for their work.
+William was motivated to convert poor Londoners such as prostitutes, gamblers, and alcoholics to Christianity, while Catherine spoke to wealthier people, gaining financial support for their work.
 She also acted as a religious minister, which was unusual at the time.
 The Foundation Deed of the Christian Mission states that women had the same rights to preach as men.
 William Booth described the organisation's approach: "The three 'S's' best expressed the way in which the Army administered to the 'down and outs': first, soup; second, soap; and finally, salvation."

-In 1880, the Salvation Army started its work in three other countries: Australia, Ireland, and the United States.
-Salvationists set out for the US in 1880.
-When George Scott Railton and his team arrived they started work in Harry Hill's Variety Theatre on 14 March 1880.
+In 1880, the Salvation Army started work in three other countries: Australia, Ireland, and the United States.
+Salvationists set out for the U.S. in 1880.
+George Scott Railton and his team started work in Harry Hill's Variety Theatre on 14 March 1880.
 The first notable convert was Ashbarrel Jimmie who had so many convictions for drunkenness that the judge sentenced him to attend the Salvation Army.
 The corps in New York were founded as a result of Jimmys' rehabilitation.
 It was not always an Officer of The Salvation Army who started the Salvation Army in a new country; sometimes Salvationists emigrated to countries and started operating as "the Salvation Army" on their own authority.
 When the first official officers arrived in Australia and the United States, they found groups of Salvationists already waiting for them and started working with each other.
-Australia was the place where the Army's organised social work began on 8 December 1883 with the establishment of a home for ex-convicts.
+The Army's organised social work began in Australia on 8 December 1883 with the establishment of a home for ex-convicts.
+The Army encouraged emigration from 1885, and continued the work until the 1980s; its own resources describe it as the "largest voluntary migration society in the first half of the twentieth century, helping around 250 000 people to emigrate from the British Isles to the British Empire Dominions".